 Inspection of the internal and external environment identified that the home and grounds were kept tidy, safe, suitable for and accessible to residents, staff and visitors.
 There were no obvious hazards to the health and safety of residents, visitors or staff.
+Discussion with the registered manager confirmed that action plans were in place to reduce the risk where possible.

 The registered manager confirmed that the home had an up to date fire risk assessment in place.
-A review of the fire safety risk assessment dated 16 November 2015, identified that any recommendations arising had been addressed appropriately.
+A review of the fire safety risk assessment dated 7 March 2016, identified that any recommendations arising had been addressed appropriately.
 Review of staff training records confirmed that staff completed fire safety training twice annually.
-Fire drills were completed on 17 April 2016 and records retained of staff who participated and any learning outcomes.
-Fire safety records identified that fire-fighting equipment, fire alarm systems, emergency lighting and means of escape were checked and were regularly maintained.
+Fire safety records identified that fire-fighting equipment, fire alarm systems, emergency lighting and means of escape were checked weekly/monthly and were regularly maintained.